Skip to main content

 Why these two differ

-The most material structural difference between these two funds is their growth asset allocation, which directly shapes their risk profiles.
-The ANZ Investments OneAnswer High Growth Fund holds 98.37% in growth assets and carries a risk indicator of 5, while the Foundation Series Growth Fund holds 78.34% in growth assets and sits at a risk indicator of 4 on the same standardised scale — a meaningful step down in expected volatility despite both funds sitting within the Diversified category.
+The most material structural difference between these two funds is their growth asset allocation and corresponding risk profiles.
+The ANZ Investments OneAnswer High Growth Fund holds 98.37% in growth assets and carries a risk indicator of 5, while the Foundation Series Growth Fund holds 78.48% in growth assets and sits at a risk indicator of 4 — a meaningful distinction for investors weighing volatility exposure within the same Diversified category.

 What's different at a glance